runprism/prism/README.md

 Welcome to Prism, the easiest way to create clean, modular data pipelines using Python!

-To get started, navigate to your newly created project "testsd" and try running the following commands:
+To get started, navigate to your newly created project "my_first_project" and try running the following commands:
     > python main.py
     > prism run